 The term bill of lading is typically used for goods transported via sea.
 For air freight, the term airway bill is more common.
 Both documents serve the same purpose.
 When you transport your cargo with a freight forwarder like Shipa Freight, they will issue the bill of lading or airway bill to you.

-6. Other Documents
+6. Other customs clearance documents

 Sometimes, customs authorities request other documents to complete the process.